airaperez/Portfolio-Projects/Animal Shelter Intakes and Outcomes/README.md

 ![Figure_17](https://github.com/airaperez/Portfolio-Projects/assets/110292677/7b9018e4-17e7-4cc0-a845-d9de794a8274)

 As illustrated above, the shelter commonly sees an increase in the intake of sick birds, cats, and dogs around May and June.
-Thus, it is recommended that the shelter conduct necessary preparations prior to these months, stocking up on medical supplies.
+Thus, it is recommended that the shelter conducts necessary preparations prior to these months, stocking up on medical supplies.
 However, it is also important to note that during March, a spike in the intake of other animal types are often seen, which emphasizes the importance of preparing earlier in the year.
 Lastly, the graph shows that there have only been exactly 3 sick livestock that were taken to the shelter.

 #### Outcomes of sick animals